onodwolff/Amadeus_0.1/README.md

 The request returns the best trading pair and the top candidates based on your configuration.

+The scanner's `min_vol_usdt_24h` and `min_spread_bps` thresholds are tuned for liquid mainnet markets.
+When using Binance testnet (`api.paper: true`) or trading pairs with low liquidity, lower these values; otherwise the scanner may reject all candidates.
+The backend automatically falls back to near-zero thresholds in paper mode, but adjust them as needed for your environment.

 ## Testing

 1. Install dependencies: